hradio/dab-web-player/README.md

 ## API
 ### Methods

-`ediPlayer.start([url])` : starts streaming data and Audiodecoding, when you call the function for the first time, an url must be passed. after that, this is no longer necessary. for compatibility reasons, `startStream()` also exists.
+`ediPlayer.start([{url:'http://example.com/ediStream'}])` : starts streaming data and Audiodecoding, when you call the function for the first time, an url must be passed. after that, this is no longer necessary. for compatibility reasons, `startStream()` also exists.

 `ediPlayer.stop()` : stops audio decoding and streaming data